-pdfDocs Binder Product Manager Alan Wheat has been helping users creating Closing Books for over 10 years.
+pdfDocs Product Manager Alan Wheat has been helping users creating Closing Books for over 10 years.

 Creating a Closing Book – essentially taking large volumes of documents and converting them to a single PDF to distribute to clients – can be a time-consuming and expensive exercise.
 Often it means hours assembling hundreds of case files from multiple locations and in many different formats.

 Automating the process of converting many documents into a single PDF means creating Closing Books is less labor-intensive and staff are free to work on other projects.
 Our solution, pdfDocs binder, has been doing this at law firms for over 10 years.
 It takes only three steps to create a high-value Closing Book: create the binder, add the documents, and convert.

 Once you’ve created a new Binder Project, it’s then possible to add documents from several different locations: Windows Explorer folders, your network, or a document management system (DMS) like iManage, NetDocuments, or Worldox.
 Rearrange the documents and folders by dragging and dropping them within the interface.